Axway/mft-convert/content/en/docs/TransferCFT/Protocols_start_here/about_pesit/Defining_CFTPROT_in_PeSIT.md

     the required options.
 - In
-    receiver mode, Transfer CFT ignores the value of these parameters and equally accepts concatenated, segmented or multi-article FPDUs.
+    receiver mode, Transfer CFT ignores the value of these parameters and equally accepts concatenated, segmented or multi- article FPDUs.

 The concatenation option is incompatible with error checking (PAD = YES).
 If error checking is active, Transfer CFT then inhibits the sending